 Program Highlight: Accelerated RN to MSN

-One of the most popular medical bridge programs is the accelerated RN to MSN academic pathway.
+One of the most popular medical bridge programs is the RN to MSN academic pathway, which often comes in an accelerated format.
 Incoming students will have either an associate or bachelor’s degree in nursing (or a closely-related field).
 After completing the prerequisites, they can immediately being taking master’s level nursing courses.
 These programs usually do not award a BSN, only an MSN.

 Because incoming students will already be

 practicing registered nurses, some of these MSN bridge programs have